A Statistical Hypothesis Testing Framework for Data Misappropriation Detection in Large Language Models: Problem Setup

 Formally, we consider the following setup for our data misappropriation detection problem.
 Suppose there are three roles.
-A \emph{victim} is the owner of an LLM who has used plentiful resources to train an LLM, has added some type of watermark in their LLM, and has the knowledge of the secret keys that correspond to the knowledge of the hash functions.
+A \emph{victim} is the owner of an LLM who has trained an LLM with plentiful resources, has added some type of watermark in their LLM, and has the knowledge of the secret keys that correspond to the hash functions.
 A \emph{suspect} is the owner of another LLM, and is suspected to have used data generated by the victim's LLM as part of the training data for their own LLM.
-The suspect has no knowledge of the secret keys of the victim's LLM.
+The suspect has no knowledge of the secret keys.
 A \emph{detector} is a trusted third party, such as law enforcement, who cooperates with the victim.
-The detector has the knowledge of both the secret keys and the of the NTP distribution of the victim's LLM, but does not know the NTP distribution of the suspect's LLM.
-The detector is to determine whether the suspect has used the data generated by the victim's LLM to train their LLM.
+The detector has the knowledge of both the secret keys and the NTP distribution of the victim's LLM, but does not know the NTP distribution of the suspect's LLM.
+The detector is to determine whether the suspect has used the data generated by the victim's LLM to train their own LLM.